All articles

 License renewing

-The loudest signal by far: 4,043 events, 61 percent of everything we track.
+The loudest signal by far: 5,687 events, more than every actionable trigger in the feed combined.
 A license expiring in 60 to 90 days feels like a moment, but it is not a buying event.
 Some of those dentists are renewing and changing nothing; some are retiring.
 It is a succession lead at best, useful to a broker, not a supply trigger.
 We rank it dead last and keep it out of the default rep feed for exactly this reason.

 Provider departed

-A practice loses a provider (989 recently).
+A practice loses a provider, whether to retirement, closure, or a move across town.
 It is a real event, but it is a loss and a leading indicator, not a call.
 The practice's volume drops and an associate search usually follows.
 The moment worth calling is when the replacement arrives, which shows up as a New Associate trigger.
 So you watch a departure, you act on what it predicts.

 The point is the filtering, not the feed

-Put the two together and they are 5,032 of 6,591 events, 76 percent of the noise, while the six that actually move an order are 1,559.
+License renewals and provider departures are nearly three quarters of the raw volume, while the six that actually move an order total roughly 3,600 of the 13,200 events in the feed.
+And the five rarest, highest-precision types, the new practices, new locations, new associates, new specialists, and DSO events, are barely 400 of those, about 3 percent of everything the public record produces.
 Any tool can tell you something happened at a practice.
-The work, and the reason a rep would pay for it, is the ranking: scoring every event by how much it should change your week, so the six rise to the top and 4,043 renewal notices do not bury them.
+The work, and the reason a rep would pay for it, is the ranking: scoring every event by how much it should change your week, so the six rise to the top and 5,687 renewal notices do not bury them.

 For a supplier rep, that turns a territory from a list of accounts into a weekly call sheet ordered by opportunity.
-For a sales manager, it is a way to point the team at the 24 percent that converts instead of the 76 percent that does not.
+For a sales manager, it is a way to point the team at the handful that converts instead of the flood that does not.
 The events are public record.
 The filtering is the product.

 How supplier reps use ProviderSignal →